Rachel Wissner (’11)

 Rachel worked as the Outreach Associate for Family Law & Cannabis Alliance (FLCA) from 2016-2017, advocating for families impacted by the drug war.
 In addition to providing resources for parents facing Child Protective Services (CPS) actions for marijuana use, she worked to raise awareness on the unique issues parents and families face under prohibition and advocate these issues be taken into consideration by policymakers when crafting marijuana legislation and ballot initiatives.
 Rachel joined the FLCA team first as an intern through the SSDP Career Services program in 2015.

 Outside of drug policy reform, Rachel is a very passionate environmental justice advocate.
-She got started on her career in fundraising when she joined the New York Public Interest Research Group’s campaign to ban fracking in New York state in 2014, and worked the three following summers as a field manager for NYPIRG’s summer community outreach program.
+She got started on her career in fundraising knocking on doors to raise money for the New York Public Interest Research Group’s campaign to ban fracking in New York state in 2014, and worked the three following summers as a field manager for NYPIRG’s summer community outreach program.
+Rachel later worked with NYPIRG as a project coordinator, helping students organize around environmental justice, higher education affordability, voting rights, consumer protection, and hunger and homelessness.